top of page

 And brothers, this is where you step in.
 You can’t want a woman to be gentle and feminine while you place the weight of masculine burdens on her shoulders.
 Step into your role; lead with honor, kindness, and provision.
 When you create a safe space, women don’t have to armor up.

-Sisters, being a fighter at heart isn’t wrong but let’s not confuse survival with identity.
-Your worth is not in your ability to brawl.
-Your worth is in Christ, who calls you His beloved daughter.
-And as daughters of the King, we are clothed in strength, but also in softness, grace, and dignity.
+Sisters, being a fighter at heart isn’t wrong, but we have to be careful not to confuse survival with identity, because constantly being in fight mode can make you forget who you actually are.
+Your worth is not in your ability to brawl or prove how hard you are, your worth is in Christ, who calls you His beloved daughter.
+And as daughters of the King, we are clothed in strength, yes, but also in softness, grace, and dignity, a kind of strength that doesn’t have to be loud, aggressive, or performative to be real.

 Ecclesiastes 3:8 reminds us there is “a time for war, and a time for peace.”
 May we learn the difference, and may we raise up a generation of women who know their fight is spiritual, not just physical.